 Steps in the Worst Possible Idea Method

-The true power of Worst Possible Idea is what happens when we feel more comfortable expressing our ideas.
-Although you and your team are allowed to experiment with the most absurd-sounding ideas, there is a method to the madness.
+The true power of the Worst Possible Idea is what happens when we feel more comfortable expressing our ideas.
+Although you and your team can experiment with the most absurd-sounding ideas, there is a method to the madness.
 To practice Worst Possible Idea, group members should:

 - Generate as many terrible ideas as possible.

 - Make a list of all the characteristics of those bad ideas.

 - Describe what makes the worst of these so terrible.

 - Look for the polar opposite of the worst characteristic.

 - Consider replacing the weakest trait with something else.